bakateo/nightmares/README.md

 ![alt text](https://github.com/bakateo/nightmares//main/Assets/mabentiv/Art/PICs&GIFs/MainMenu.png?raw=true)

 ## Description
-"Heistrunner" is a first-person jump 'n' run game in which players must parkour their way through obstacles and sneak into a heavily guarded building called the Megasafe to steal the city's greatest treasure.
-The obstacles can be mastered with abillities like sliding, wall running, edge climbing and covering geat distances with a grappling gun.
+"Nightmares” is a first-person exit game in which players are confronted with a collection of tasks and puzzles.
+Solving the puzzles is made more difficult by the character's fears and illusions, as well as a patrolling ghost.

 ## Roadmap
-- [x] Tutorial
+- [x] PSX Shader (PS1 look)
-- [x] Respawn button
+- [x] Respawn
-- [x] Speedlines
-- [x] Soundtrack
+- [ ] Win & Losing Condition
+- [ ] Main Menu
-- [ ] Voice over
+- [ ] Hints as Children Drawings
 - [ ] Options menu
   - [ ] Mouse sensitivity
-  - [ ] Auto respawn on death
   - [ ] Keymapping

-### Upload to Itch.io as Version 1.2
+- [ ] Ghost
+- [ ] TV Monster
+- [ ] Spiders

-- [ ] Toon shader
+- [ ] Music & SFX
-- [ ] Action animations
+- [ ] Lighting overhaul

+### Upload to Itch.io as Version 1.0

-- [ ] Fix momentum
+- [ ] replace all current models to Blockbench models
-- [ ] Endless mode (procedually generated plattforms)
+- [ ] level design overhaul